Stousn/Marp-Slide-Templates/README.md

 Vector graphic logo stolen from [Wikimedia](https://commons.wikimedia.org/wiki/File:Service_mark.svg).
 I slightly adapted the colors of the normal one to fit the slides background.

 ### [bg.svg](https://github.com/Stousn/Marp-Slide-Templates/blob/master/bg.svg)
-Self created SVG to show how a sliede can have a background.
+Self created SVG to show how a slide can have a background.
 This is just because I didn't want to search for a public licenced image :smirk: